abdulrahmannourzad/Polynomial_Regression_Nourzad/README.md

-# Project2: Predicting House Prices with Polynomial Regression Algorithm using Python
+# Project 2: Predicting House Prices with Polynomial Regression Algorithm using Python
 ### The Boston house-price data

  Variables in order: